-A block of 4K-, 32K-, or 64K-bytes can be erased (all bits set to the logical "1" state) in a single operation by using one of three different opcodes for the Block Erase command.
-An opcode of 20h is used for a 4K-byte erase, an opcode of 52h is used for a 32K-byte erase, and an opcode of D8h is used for a 64K-byte erase.
+A block of 4, 32, or 64 Kbytes can be erased (all bits set to the logical "1" state) in a single operation by using one of three different opcodes for the Block Erase command.
+An opcode of 20h is used for a 4-Kbyte erase, an opcode of 52h is used for a 32-Kbyte erase, and an opcode of D8h is used for a 64-Kbyte erase.
 Before a Block Erase command can be started, the Write Enable command must have been previously issued to the device to set the WEL bit of the Status Register to a logical "1" state.

 To perform a Block Erase, the $\overline{\text{CS}}$ pin must first be asserted and the appropriate opcode (20h, 52h, or D8h) must be clocked into the device.
-After the opcode has been clocked in, the three address bytes specifying an address within the 4K-, 32K-, or 64K-byte block to be erased must be clocked in.
+After the opcode has been clocked in, the three address bytes specifying an address within the 4-, 32-, or 64-Kbyte block to be erased must be clocked in.
 Any additional data clocked into the device will be ignored.
 When the $\overline{\text{CS}}$ pin is deasserted, the device will erase the appropriate block.
-The erasing of the block is internally self-timed and should take place in a time of t{BLKE} .
+The erasing of the block is internally self-timed and should take place in a time of $t{\text{RI KF}}$.

 Since the Block Erase command erases a region of bytes, the lower order address bits do not need to be decoded by the device.
-Therefore, for a 4K-byte erase, address bits A11-A0 will be ignored by the device and their values can be either a logical "1" or "0".
-For a 32K-byte erase, address bits A14-A0 will be ignored, and for a 64K-byte erase, address bits A15-A0 will be ignored by the device.
-Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted; otherwise, the device will abort the operation and no erase operation will be performed.
+Therefore, for a 4-Kbyte erase, address bits A11-A0 will be ignored by the device and their values can be either a logical "1" or "0".
+For a 32-Kbyte erase, address bits A14-A0 will be ignored, and for a 64-Kbyte erase, address bits A15-A0 will be ignored by the device.
+Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and no erase operation will be performed.